-I’m a product designer currently finishing my degree in graphic design at California Polytechnic State University, San Luis Obispo.
-I’m also studying environmental science, photography, and computer science (though that last one and I are on-again, off-again).
-I call the tiny little town of Nevada City, California up by Lake Tahoe home.
+In a nutshell, I'm a product designer and recent Cal Poly Graphic Design grad.
+I also studied environmental science, photography, and computer science back in college (though that last one and I are on-again, off-again).
+I love the Sierras, and I call the tiny little town of Nevada City, California up by Lake Tahoe home.

-While interface and experience design are typically what I do most, I also work as a copywriter and editor, graphic designer, and freelance photographer.
-I still write pretty frequently, as well as put together trail guides, publish photo essays, and work with trail data.
+Interface and experience design are what I do most now, but I've also worked as a copywriter and editor, graphic designer, and photographer.
+When I'm not designing, I still write pretty often, plus put together trail guides, publish photo essays, and work with trail data and maps.
 I’m an avid skier, hiker, runner, and (very amateur) climber, and I love people, film photography, a good book, blue spruce trees, and drip coffee.

 I believe that asking questions, connecting with new people, and exploring new places and things together makes us richer and kinder as humans, designers, and advocates.